LibriVox/librivox-catalog/CONTRIBUTING.md

 # Logging in to the admin dashboard locally

-All of the tools for managing users, projects, authors, etc. live on the management dashboards, most of which you need a username/password to log in with.
+All of the tools for managing users, projects, authors, etc. live on the management dashboards, most of which you need a username/password to log in with to use.
 If you're using the default localdev setup, then you can log in using
 these:

 ```